ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - I speak Ilocano to my parents, Filipino to my countrymen, English to my associates, Esperanto to my friends, and Lisp to my computer.<br>

+- If life is a big game, it can be surmised that everything some kind of entertainment.<br>